auth0/docs/articles/applications/_configure.md

 After you set the name and application type, click **Create**.

-A new ${application_type} application will be created and you will be redirected to this application's view that has four tabs:
+A new ${application_type} application will be created and you will be redirected to this application's view that has the four tabs described below.
 ## Quick Start

 The Quick Start tab shows all the available examples for ${application_type} applications.